tcg/vscode-toggle-settings/README.md

 }
 ```

-Once the exntension is installed, it creates a VS Code Command that becomes
-available in the Command Palette.
+Once the extension is installed, it creates a VS Code Command that becomes available in the Command Palette.

-You can activate the command, and toggle the assigned settings, by finding
-it in the Command Palette, named "Toggle Settings".
+You can activate the command, and toggle the assigned settings, by finding it in the Command Palette, named "Toggle Settings".

 You can further customize this by adding your own keybinding for that command.